 - In October 2011, Citi settled similar SEC claims for $285 million.
-A federal judge rejected that settlement as inadequate in November 2011, and the matter remains pending.
+A federal judge rejected that settlement as inadequate in November 2011.

 - In February 2012, the SEC warned a leading banker that it had reached a preliminary determination to bring civil charges against him in connection with a Magnetar CDO deal.

 - Later that same month, State Street Global Advisors agreed to pay a $5 million fine to the Commonwealth of Massachusetts for failing to disclose Magnetar’s role in one of its CDO deals.

 - In May 2012, the Wall Street Journal reported that Magnetar itself is under investigation by the SEC.

 - In July 2012, the Commission settled charges that Japanese bank Mizhuo had misled investors in a Magnetar collateralized debt obligation called Delphinius; Mizhuo agreed to pay the government $127.5 million.

 - In March 2013, a Massachusetts regulator fined Deutsche Bank $17.5 million.